 Free Documentary Movie Screenings

 is was an app with a monthly fee that allowed you to see up to one movie per day along with other benefits.
 The price went up and the benefits went down over time.
-But it was not profitable and was discontinued in 2019.
+It was discontinued in 2019.

 Academy Award films and Oscar night parties